library(slendr)

 [36] "EUR_28" "EUR_29" "EUR_30"

 This is not super helpful, unless we want to compute some statistic for everyone in the tree sequence, regardless of their population assignment.
-Perhaps a bit more useful is to call the function like this, because it will produce a result which can be immediately used as the sample_sets =
+A bit more useful is to call the function like this, because it will produce a result which can be immediately used as the sample_sets = argument mentioned in the Hint above:

-ts_names(ts, split = "pop")
+ts_names(ts, split = "pop")$AFR

 [1] "AFR_1" "AFR_2" "AFR_3" "AFR_4" "AFR_5"